executors/executors/wording_front_matter.md

 * Renamed TS namespace from `concurrency_v21 to `executors_v1`
 * Based on feedback from SG1, `Future`'s requirements have been elaborated to allow boost-blocking
 * Based on feedback from SG1, operational semantics of execution functions have been reworded to use similar language as the blocking properties
+* Based on feedback from SG1, `static_thread_pool`'s specification has been elaborated to guarantee that threads in the pool boost-block their work

 ### Revision 4